 Equipment-as-a-Service offers three key benefits for manufacturing companies:

 Let's take a deep dive into each benefit of the EaaS model.

 1. Increases overall profits by creating new revenue streams

 i.
 Recurring and renewable income

 Providing your products as a service, with a recurring monthly fee, creates a regular and predictable revenue stream.
-PaaS can generate constant revenue for your business during an economic crisis or downsizing, as customers are more likely to agree to lesser amounts of monthly payments.
+EaaS can generate constant revenue for your business during an economic crisis or downsizing, as customers are more likely to agree to lesser amounts of monthly payments.
 Since you retain equipment ownership, you can rent your equipment to create a renewable income rather than a one-off sale.

 ii.
 Additional revenue channels